Dawud-Shuaibu/geekink/README.md

-# Login and Sign in page for Geekink
+# Login and Sign in page
 This are created just for *Example purpose*, but not the original login and Sign in page for *Geekink*.
 These are ever used at Geekink and not presently.